Belgium to extend life of two nuclear reactors by 10 years | Headlines

 Belgium to extend life of two nuclear reactors by 10 years

-Belgium has reached an agreement with French utility Engie to extend the life of two nuclear reactors by 10 years, the prime minister said on Monday, overturning a plan to exit nuclear power in 2025 in the face of the war in Ukraine.
-The Doel 4 and Tihange 3 reactors - the newest of Belgium's seven reactors - were due to close for good in two years' time, but will now restart in November 2026 after necessary work and will continue operating for 10 years.
+Belgium has reached an agreement with French utility Engie to extend the life of two nuclear reactors by 10 years, the prime minister said on Monday, overturning a plan to exit nuclear power in 2025 as the war in Ukraine has changed energy strategy.
+The Doel 4 and Tihange 3 reactors - the newest of Belgium's seven reactors - were due to close for good in 2025, but will now restart in November 2026 after necessary work and will continue operating for 10 years.

 - Country: